 Large-scale protests across Tibet also took place in the 1980s and in 2008, as Beijing prepared to host the Olympic Games.

 The overwhelming majority of Tibetan protests are peaceful, following the path of non-violence established by the Dalai Lama.

-Any form of protest can be met with violence by the authorities so Tibetans continue to seek new ways to defend their identity and basic rights.
+However, any form of protest can be met with violence by the authorities so Tibetans continue to seek new ways to defend their identity and basic rights.

-Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood (see video).
+Nomads protect their land by sitting to block the arrival of construction vehicles, young people walk calmly down the street with the Dalai Lama's banned image and artists write poems and songs celebrating Tibet's culture and nationhood (see video below).
 In 2013, Tibetans ordered to fly Chinese flags on their homes gathered the flags and threw them in the river.

 Acts of resistance can also be subtle, from praying on the anniversary of Tibetan National Uprising Day and secretly carrying pictures of the Dalai Lama to joining together to actively promote Tibetan culture and support Tibetan businesses.

 Since 2009, some Tibetans have taken far more drastic action, setting themselves on fire in protest against Chinese rule.